(+971) 555238040

 Pros: Affordable, smooth to smooth, normally stain-resistant.

-Cons: Can end up infected with mould and micro organism from repeated spills or pet injuries; may additionally want replacing sooner than wool or herbal fiber rugs.
+Cons: Can end up infected with mold and microorganisms from repeated spills or pet injuries; may additionally want replacing sooner than wool or herbal fiber rugs.

 Artificial silk: Viscose, bamboo silk, banana silk